Greeny (guitar): Tone

 Greeny is known for its unique tone, which has been described as "magic" by numerous publications and other musicians.
 The guitar is equipped with PAF pickups.
 Early in his career, Green attempted to emulate Eric Clapton's tone by removing the neck pickup.
-Eventually he put in back in, but accidentally backwards.
+Eventually it was put back in, but backwards by mistake.
 This gave the guitar its "distinctly nasal" out-of-phase tone when the pickup selector switch is in the middle position.
 Kirk Hammett described it as sounding like "a Strat through a 100-watt Marshall stack".
 The neck pickup also features a flipped alnico magnet, thought to be a factory error or an aftermarket modification.
-The guitar's neck has also been broken twice, which Hammett feels has also affected its tone.
+The guitar's neck has been broken twice, which Hammett feels has also affected its tone.
 Peter Green, however, felt that there was nothing particularly special about the guitar or his sound.
 He also stated that he didn't know what "out-of-phase" even meant.

 In 1994, Gary Moore approached Hamer Guitars' Jol Dantzig about building a custom dual-humbucker guitar inspired by Greeny.
 While inspecting the pickups, Dantzig used a compass to measure the pickups' magnetic polarity.
 He discovered that the pickups were magnetically out of phase, with one magnet oriented north-to-south while the other was oriented south-to-north.
 According to Andy Ellis of Guitar Player magazine, magnetically generated phase shift responds to pitch changes, giving high notes a "pronounced hollow cry".

 In 2021, it was discovered that Gibson Brand President Cesar Gueikian owned a Les Paul with the sequential serial number to that of Greeny.
 The guitar, nicknamed "Gemini", bears the serial number 9 2204, while Greeny is 9 2208.
 No other guitars were manufactured in between, instead the serial numbers belonged to Gibson manufactured Skylark amplifiers.
 It is believed by Gueikian and Hammett that the two guitars were built at the same time from the same piece of wood.
 While Gueikian's guitar does not have the reversed neck pickup, Hammett noted that its tone is remarkably similar to Greeny's.

 Due to the guitar's unique pickup configuration, flipping the neck pickup has been referred to as "the Peter Green mod".
 In 2022, Monty's Guitars released the Bethnal Green humbuckers, which were modeled after the pickups in Greeny, which company head Matt Gleeson had the chance to study personally.
 That same year, Seymour Duncan released the Green Magic humbuckers, which were similarly inspired by the pickups in Greeny.
+In 2023, Gibson released the Greenybucker set, which are the pickups included in the Kirk Hammett signature Greeny line.